Homotopy Hubbard Trees for post-singularly finite exponential maps: Introduction

-All branch points of the Mandelbrot set (in a sense made precise in \cite[Theorem 3.1]{S}) are post-critically finite parameters, and under the assumption of the MLC-conjecture these branch points completely describe the topology of the Mandelbrot set.
-In analogy to unicritical polynomials $z\mapsto\lambda(1+\tfrac{z}{d})^d$ for $\lambda\in\C\setminus\{0\}$ for $d\geq 2$, exponential maps $E_\lambda\colon z\mapsto\lambda\exp(z)$ form the simplest parameter space of transcendental entire functions because they only have one singular value.
-Post-singularly preperiodic parameters in the exponential parameter space have a similar meaning to post-critically preperiodic parameters in parameter spaces of unicritical polynomials.
+All branch points of the Mandelbrot set (in a sense made precise in \cite[Theorem~3.1]{S}) are post-critically finite parameters, and under the assumption that the Mandelbrot set is locally connected (the famous MLC conjecture) these branch points completely describe its topology.
+In the space of exponential maps, post-singularly finite parameters play a comparable role.

 Naturally, a lot of work has gone into investigating the dynamics of post-singularly finite holomorphic functions.
 For rational maps, a deep characterization theorem by Thurston \cite{DH2} about branched self-covers of the sphere that arise from rational maps has made strong classification results possible.
-Post-critically finite polynomials \cite{P}, and quite recently post-critically finite Newton maps \cite{LMS}, have been completely classified in terms of custom-tailored combinatorial models using Thurston's theorem.
+Post-critically finite polynomials \cite{P}, and quite recently post-critically finite Newton maps \cite{LMS1,LMS2}, have been completely classified in terms of custom-tailored combinatorial models using Thurston's theorem.